-These new awards, which are available for a trial period from 2014, are intended for individuals who wish to attend an overseas conference in order to read a paper on Handel (or on a Handel-related subject) that has already been accepted by the conference organisers.
-The awards are open to UK residents who wish to attend a conference elsewhere and to overseas residents who wish to attend one in the UK.
-Awards will relate to the cost of travel and/or accommodation, and applications must be submitted before expenditure is incurred.
+Handel Institute Conference Awards are intended to help individuals attend an overseas conference to read a paper on a Handel-related subject that has already been accepted by the conference organisers.
+The awards, which relate to the cost of travel and/or accommodation, are open to UK residents who wish to attend a conference elsewhere and to overseas residents who wish to attend one in the UK; preference will be given to postgraduate students and early-career academics.

 Grants for Staged Productions of Handel's Operas